arktypeio/arktype/pkgs/model/README.md

 ## Syntax

 `@re-/model` supports all of TypeScript's built-in types and a lot of its most common type definition syntax.
-The following sections summarize the keywords and operators available by default in your definitions.
+The following sections outline the definition patterns you can use in your models.

 If the TS syntax you want to use is not listed here, feel free to create an issue summarizing your use case.
 Our model is easy to extend, so you might just see it an upcoming release 🎁